truecharts/website/docs/manual/SCALE Apps/backup-restore.md

 1. Using ZFS replication, move back the previously backed-up `ix-applications` dataset to the disk that will contain the future Apps Pool.
 This was covered in the [Exporting Backups](#exporting-backups) section.

-2. _Optional_: When the SCALE system itself is also wiped, ensure to restore it using a SCALE config export **first**.
+2. _Optional/untested_: When the SCALE system itself is also wiped, ensure to restore it using a SCALE config export **first**.

 3. Once the ZFS replication is complete, on the new or migrated system navigate to the __Apps__ tab in the Truenas Scale GUI.
 When prompted to select a pool, select the pool containing the `ix-applications` dataset.